sa2c/python-oop-novice/_episodes/01-introduction.md

 In python, there are two ways in which objects can behave.

-Some objects, like integers, string or tuples, are created with one value, and they then keep the same value forever.
+Arguably the most intuitive case is when object are created with a value, and they keep the same value forever.

-Let's create a variable:
+Let's store a object of class `string` in a variable:
 ~~~
-a = "hello"
+hello = "hello"
 ~~~
 {: .language-python}

-And add one to that variable, and store the result in b:
+Next, we add another string to that object, and store the resulting object in a variable `b`:
 ~~~
-b = a + " world"
+hello_world = hello + " world"
 ~~~
 {: .language-python}

-The value of `a` remains unchanged.
+The value of the first object remains unchanged.
 ~~~
-print(a)
+print(hello)
 ~~~
 {: .language-python}